 The Tricks to Winning a Partition Action in California

 1) Force Your Co-Owner to Sell the Property

 The most common issue that arises in partition actions is that one co-owner wants to sell, but the other co-owner (usually the co-owner in possession) doesn’t want to sell.
 There are even rumors that a court is required to weigh the equities to allow the court to grant a complaint for partition by sale only if a plaintiff is deemed to be a good person, and only if a defendant doesn’t have a need to reside at the property.
 This rumor is completely made up (there is no such requirement).

 Rather, the law refers to the “right to partition.”
 Code Civ.
 Proc. § 872.710(a) The rule is that the “partition…shall be as of right unless barred by a valid waiver.”
 Code Civ.
 Proc. § 872.710(b).
 Indeed, “each cotenant has an ‘absolute’ right to partition the common property.”
 Right of partition—In general, 4 Cal.
 Real Est. (Miller & Starr 4th ed.) § 11:14

-With some rare exceptions, a partition lawsuit brought by an experienced California partition lawyer cannot be lost as the property will eventually be sold, so long as it cannot be divided by partition in kind.
+With some rare exceptions, a partition by sale lawsuit brought by an experienced California partition lawyer cannot be lost as the property will eventually be sold, so long as it cannot be divided by partition in kind.

 2) Stopping a Partition Action in California and Becoming the Sole Owner